gauravfodekar/NodeJSNotes/README.md

 These methods collectively enable you to create and configure an Express application, define routes, specify route handlers, apply middleware, and start the server to listen for incoming HTTP requests.
 Express.js is a flexible and powerful framework for building web applications and APIs, and these methods are foundational to its functionality.

-60 #how can I set middleware at application level ?
+60. # how can I set middleware at application level ?
 In Express.js, you can set middleware at the application level using the `app.use()` method.
 Middleware set at the application level is executed for all routes and requests that pass through the Express application.
 Here's how you can set middleware at the application level:

 1. First, create an instance of an Express application: